lorensen/VTKExamples/src/Cxx/Images/ExtractComponents.md

 ### Description

-This example separates an image into the red channel, the green channel, and the blue channel using {{class|vtkImageExtractComponents}}.
+This example separates an image into the red channel, the green channel, and the blue channel using vtkImageExtractComponents.

+!!! seealso
-For the reverse operation, see []([../CombiningRGBChannels]).
+    For the reverse operation, see [CombiningRGBChannelss](/Cxx/Images/CombiningRGBChannels).